 Indemnify provides numerous benefits to superintendents, including:

-For superintendents considering using a nematicide like Indemnify to protect their course, your ATS rep is ready to help you.
+If you’re considering using a nematicide to protect your course, your ATS rep is ready to help you.
 For more information on Indemnify, tailored advice, and more, reach out to your rep. If you’re new to ATS, use our rep finder tool to find one near you.